 What is Apple Arcade?

-Apple Arcade is Apple's upcoming premium subscription gaming service that will let users download and play included games for one monthly fee with no added costs.
+Apple Arcade is Apple's premium subscription gaming service that lets users download and play included games for one monthly fee with no added costs.

 What's Apple Arcade cost?